 Organizations have more success with engagement and improve business performance when they treat employees as stakeholders of their own future and the company's future.
 This means focusing on concrete performance management activities, such as clarifying work expectations, getting people what they need to do their work, providing development and promoting positive coworker relationships.

-The majority of the U.S. workforce (51%) is not engaged, according to Gallup's State of the American Workplace report.
+The majority of the U.S. workforce (65%) is not engaged, according to Gallup's State of the Global Workplace: 2022 Report.
 These employees are indifferent and neither like nor dislike their job.
 They represent a risk, and that risk can tilt either way -- good or bad.

 Many employees who are not engaged want a reason to be inspired.
 They are the "show me" group that needs an extra push to perform at their best.
 While positive feelings, such as happiness, are usually byproducts of engagement, they shouldn't be confused with the primary outcomes.
 Rather, the primary emphasis should be on elements that engage workers and drive results, such as clarity of expectations, the opportunity to do what they do best, development and opinions counting.

 Approaching engagement as a business strategy yields clear and better results.
-Last year, Gallup conducted the ninth version of our meta-analysis (a study of studies) to determine the relationship of engagement -- as measured by Gallup's employee engagement survey -- to business-/work-unit profitability, productivity, employee retention and customer perception.
+Gallup recently conducted the 10th version of our meta-analysis (a study of studies) to determine the relationship of engagement -- as measured by Gallup's employee engagement survey -- to business-/work-unit profitability, productivity, employee retention and customer perception.

 Despite massive changes in the economy and technology, the results of the most recent meta-analysis are consistent with the results of each previous version.
 Simply put, engaged employees produce better business outcomes than other employees do -- across industries, company sizes and nationalities, and in good economic times and bad.

-Business or work units that score in the top quartile of their organization in employee engagement have nearly double the odds of success (based on a composite of financial, customer, retention, safety, quality, shrinkage and absenteeism metrics) when compared with those in the bottom quartile.
-Those at the 99th percentile have four times the success rate of those at the first percentile.
+Business or work units that score in the top quartile of their organization in employee engagement more than double their odds of success (based on a composite of financial, customer, retention, safety, quality, shrinkage and absenteeism metrics) when compared with those in the bottom quartile.
+Those at the 99th percentile have nearly five times the success rate of those at the first percentile.

 When compared with business units in the bottom quartile of engagement, those in the top quartile realize improvements in the following areas, among others:

-Showing up and staying: Engaged employees make it a point to show up to work and do more work -- highly engaged business units realize a 41% reduction in absenteeism and a 17% increase in productivity.
+Showing up and staying: Engaged employees make it a point to show up to work and do more work -- highly engaged business units realize an 81% difference in absenteeism and a 14% difference in productivity.
 Engaged workers also are more likely to stay with their employers.
-In high-turnover organizations, highly engaged business units achieve 24% less turnover.
-In low-turnover organizations, the gains are even more dramatic: Highly engaged business units achieve 59% less turnover.
+In high-turnover organizations, highly engaged business units achieve an 18% difference in turnover.
+In low-turnover organizations, the gains are even more dramatic: Highly engaged business units achieve a 43% difference in turnover.
 High-turnover organizations are those with more than 40% annualized turnover, and low-turnover organizations are those with 40% or lower annualized turnover.

 Customer outcomes: Employees who are engaged consistently show up to work and have a greater commitment to quality and safety.
 Understandably, these employees also help their organizations improve customer relationships and obtain impressive organic growth.
-Highly engaged business units achieve a 10% increase in customer ratings and a 20% increase in sales.
+Highly engaged business units achieve a 10% difference in customer ratings and an 18% difference in sales.

 Profit: The previous outcomes collide to bring organizations increased profitability.
 Engaged employees are more present and productive; they are more attuned to the needs of customers; and they are more observant of processes, standards and systems.
-When taken together, the behaviors of highly engaged business units result in 21% greater profitability.
+When taken together, the behaviors of highly engaged business units result in a 23% difference in profitability.